MidgeOnGithub/discord-bot/README.md

 ### Code and Command Info
 Generally speaking, the code within this project should be readable, commented where it's not.
-For now, the direction is to check the code itself -- purpose, implementation, and usage should be intuitive (I hope).
+For the foreseeable future, the direction is to check the code itself -- purpose, implementation, and usage should be intuitive (I hope).
 > Current Cog List:
 > * 'Core':
   >   * error_handler